 A careful examination by a neurologist, following by genetic screening, could improve her knowledge about whether she was at increased risk for this devastating malady.
 But since Alzheimer disease can’t be cured, was it knowledge this patient—or any patient—wanted to have?

 Lydia had been fully prepared to pursue testing for cancer, where aggressive screening and early detection can mitigate known risks.
 But she wound up deciding that she didn’t want to further pursue knowledge about the risks she might bear for incurable Alzheimer disease.
 Other patients might have preferred to proceed with testing in order to plan their lives accordingly.
 Yet even that might be a fraught decision—the presence of deleterious genes might only increase the probability, rather than certainty, of suffering a related disease, raising the risk of unwarranted anxiety and depression.

-The price of DNA testing and genome sequencing has come down considerably, but how do you see the influence of class and socioeconomics playing out in genetic medicine?
+CC: The price of DNA testing and genome sequencing has come down considerably, but how do you see the influence of class and socioeconomics playing out in genetic medicine?
 It seems as though upper-middle-class patients and celebrities have the access to the most rigorous testing.